roundware/roundware-ios-framework-v2/README.md

-# roundware-ios-framework-v2
+# RWFramework
 Roundware framework, updated for api v2 and re-built in Swift and made open source.
 See <http://roundware.org> for more information on configuring the server and other components.

 ## Introduction

-This project consists of the Roundware framework (RWFramework) and an example app that implements the framework (RWExample).
+This project consists of the Roundware framework (RWFramework) and an example app that implements the framework.
 Open the `RWFrameworkExample.xcworkspace` Xcode workspace to examine and run the project.

-The code is written in Swift 1.2 and currently requires Xcode 6.3 or later and iOS 8 or later.
+The code is written in Swift 2.0 and currently requires Xcode 7 or later and iOS 9 or later.

 You can look throughout the code for all methods marked `public` to see what is available to your application.
 This document outlines some of the more common use cases.
 Be sure to read the comments on the methods you plan to use.